dosqas/bbu-cuni-uni-projects/README.md

 Welcome!
-Here, you'll find all the work I've completed during my university years.
-I hope it’s helpful!
+Here, you'll find all the work I've completed during my university years at Babeș Bolyai University in Cluj-Napoca.
+It also includes work from my Erasmus semester at Charles University in Prague.
+I hope it’s of use!

 💡 Need help or have questions?
 Feel free to reach out:
 - 📧 Email: [sebastian.soptelea@proton.me](mailto:sebastian.soptelea@proton.me)